Top 6 Beaches in the Highlands of Scotland

 What more could you want in a beach than long stretches of sandy beach stretching out into the Moray Firth?
 Rosemarkie is a lovely spot for walkers and bathers, but its real draw is at its southern end – Chanonry Point.
 It is reportedly the best location on the mainland to spot those elusive dolphins.
 Many come from all of over the country to spy those aquatic acrobats, frolicking in the firth.

-The beach itself is backed by woodland and has great access to the ever-popular Rosemarkie Beach Café, who will fuel your day with coffee, cake, ice cream and all sorts of wonderful local food.
+The beach itself is backed by woodland and has great access to the ever-popular Rosemarkie Beach Café.
+Which will fuel your day with coffee, cake, ice cream and all sorts of wonderful local food.
 A great highland beach and a must-do activity with the kids in Scotland on a sunny day.

 Where is Rosemarkie Beach?